Palliative care: Information sources

 Palliative Care Matters is an alternative website to support clinical decision-making in palliative care and also includes a syringe driver compatibility database and links to a range of guidelines.

-Andrew Dickman and Jennifer Schneider’s book The Syringe Driver is only available in paper form, but is a comprehensive guide to administering and mixing medicines in syringe drivers.
+Andrew Dickman and Jennifer Schneider’s The Syringe Driver is a comprehensive guide to administering and mixing medicines in syringe drivers.
 The section on individual drugs at the beginning of the book brings together lots of really helpful information in one place.

 There are a range of helpful Clinical Knowledge Summaries on the topic including pain, secretions, dyspnoea and cough.